Aryansh-kr/Aryansh-kr/README.md

 🌱 Currently Learning:
 -
 I'm on a perpetual journey of growth.
-Currently, I'm honing my skills in web development, aiming to expand my expertise and contribute to cutting-edge projects ,also in core i am exploring Analog Electronics and STA in digital Electronics.
+Currently, I'm honing my skills in web development and Deep Learning, aiming to expand my expertise and contribute to cutting-edge projects ,also in core i am exploring Analog Electronics and STA in digital Electronics.

 💞 Looking to Collaborate On:
 -